-However, some people don’t use mouthguards at all and others use them when rolling or sparring towards the end of class.
+However, some people don’t use mouthguards at all, and others use them when rolling or sparring towards the end of class.
 And most people generally wear them during competitions.

-You don’t need one but if you value your teeth and aren’t very found of the dentist then I’d highly recommend wearing a mouthguard anytime you want to roll or go live outside of normal drilling.
+You don’t need one but if you value your teeth and aren’t very fond of the dentist then I’d highly recommend wearing a mouthguard anytime you want to roll or go live outside of normal drilling.

 There are no shortage of places you can look online to get a custom mouthguard created.
 Gladiator Guards makes high quality custom mouthguards that have robust features.
 Gladiator custom mouthguards build your mouthguard so it’s specific for your sport and enhances performance rather than take away from it.